MA Library and Archive Studies / Course details

 Aims

-• produce original research and analysis of specific areas in collections and archives that match to selected specialist topics.
+• produce original research that reflects an understanding of specific areas in libraries and archives, including opportunities to engage with placements in specific specialist areas;

-• have established research skills using primary and secondary sources relevant to Library and Archive Studies.
+• use established research skills to critically analyse and contextualize primary and secondary sources relevant to the field of library and archive studies;

 Special features